 - O Please also carefully review the discussions of Basagna and Szpiro & Paciorek for clarity and correctness.
 I had difficulties with both.
 In particular, with respect to S&P: This entire discussion completely ignores the new methods for correction that were developed and the assumptions that were made to accomplish this.
 One important role of this review would be to note that this approach is the wave of the future and that future epidemiologic cohort studies should be using measurement error correction methods since studies that don't do the correction get the wrong variance estimate for the health effect and may also need to correct for bias. - L 3: "predicting the true concentration" is not what is meant by the true exposure model in Szpiro (2011).
-The correctly specified model had all 3 covariates included while the misspecified model only included two of them. - o L 5: Statement incorrect - o L 6: Poorly worded - o L 8-10: I don't understand this sentence. - o L 11: Replace "of the correctly specified exposure model" with "in simulating the monitoring network data". - L 13: The bias in Szpiro (2011) was trivial and probably not worth mentioning in this discussion. - L 16: Insert "in the monitoring data" at the end of this sentence. - o Paragraph starting line 36: This discussion needs to be fully revamped. - P 3-92 l 17: In place of "criticized" it would be more correct to say "was pointed out to be a version of".
+The correctly specified model had all 3 covariates included while the misspecified model only included two of them. - o L 5: Statement incorrect - o L 6: Poorly worded - o L 8-10: I don't understand this sentence. - o L 11: Replace "of the correctly specified exposure model" with "in simulating the monitoring network data". - o L 13: The bias in Szpiro (2011) was trivial and probably not worth mentioning in this discussion. - o L 16: Insert "in the monitoring data" at the end of this sentence. - o Paragraph starting line 36: This discussion needs to be fully revamped. - P 3-92 1 17: In place of "criticized" it would be more correct to say "was pointed out to be a version of".
 Suggested new wording: "Spiegelman noted that the new measurement error correction methods developed by Szpiro & Paciorek (2013) are a version of regression calibration.
 This study ..." - P 3-93 l 5: Will overestimating exposure always drive health effects towards the null?
-I can show a simple counterexample.
+I can show a simple counterexample. - P 3-93 paragraph starting line 14: Make sure the generalizations stated are correct and correctly qualified. - P 3-95 l 25-7: This is too broad-brush of a statement.
+It needs to be qualified - Section 3.5: There are some confusing, unclear, overly general and/or misleading statements in this section.